-Total supply costs comprise the largest segment of total operating expenses.
-Supply costs accounted for 30.2% and 29.0% of total operating expenses for the years ended December 31, 2021 and 2020, respectively.
+Total supply costs at the regulated utilities comprise the largest segment of total consolidated operating expenses.
+Supply costs accounted for 30.1% and 30.2% of total operating expenses for the years ended December 31, 2022 and 2021, respectively.

 Water segment supply costs